 - Under the transitional arrangements, there are NO CHANGES ON THE WATER for users of new areas added to the Commonwealth marine reserves estate.

 - NOTE: There are no changes to management arrangements in the marine reserves that existed prior to the establishment of the new reserves, that is, the same restrictions on activities will continue to apply even where those reserves have been incorporated into new reserves.

 Area|| 882 km2

 - Marine National Park Zone IUCN Category II-7 km2

 - Multiple Use Zone IUCN Category VI-875 km2

 - threatened Australian sea lion

-- Examples of the sea-floor habitats and communities of the eastern end of the Southwest Shelf province and the Southern province (including the Western Australian South Coast and Eucla meso-scale bioregions)
+- Examples of the ecosystem of the southernmost parts of the South-west Shelf Transition (including the Central West Coast meso-scale bioregion)

 - Two key ecological feature: